Last updated on 15th February 2023

 Once you add the image, select it and click on Link, right next to Pictures:

-Now, add the link to your video host or landing page and ta-da, you’re all set:
+Now, add the YouTube video link (or other video URL) and ta-da, you’re all set: your YouTube videos appear in the email.

 A top tip here is to set the video to autoplay so when the link in your email takes the viewer to the host page of the video, they don’t have to click again to play it.
 So, we are talking ease, convenience, and crushed goals, all at the same time.